 Copper vacuum pipe that transfers the heat from within the ET up to the manifold.

 Insulated box containing the copper header pipe.
 The header is a pair of contoured copper pipes with dry connect sockets that the heat pipes plug into.

-Strong and easy to install with various options to match different mounting methods.
+Strong and easy to install with a range of attachment options.